-In accordance with national and/or EU laws and regulations, a limited number of medical samples may be supplied on an exceptional basis and for a limited period.
-A reasonable interpretation of this provision is that each health professional should receive, per year, not more than 4 medical samples of a particular medicine he/she is qualified to prescribe for 2 years after he/she first requested samples of each particular medicine.
+For POM products launched on the local private market after 1st April 2012, in accordance with national and/or EU laws and regulations, a limited number of medical samples may be supplied on an exceptional basis and for a limited period.
+A reasonable interpretation of this provision is that each healthcare professional should receive, per year, not more than 4 medical samples of a particular medicine he/she is qualified to prescribe for 2 years after the date that the first pack is placed on the local private market.

-In this context, a new medicine is a product for which a new marketing authorisation (MA) has been granted, either following an initial MA application or following an extension application for new strengths/dosage forms that include a new indication.
-Extensions of the MA to additional strengths/dosage forms for existing indications or pack sizes (number of units in the pack) cannot be considered as new medicines.
+In this context, a new medicine is a product for which a new marketing authorisation (MA) has been granted, either following an initial MA application or following an extension application for new strengths / dosage forms that include a new indication.
+Extensions of the MA to additional strengths / dosage forms for existing indications or pack sizes (number of units in the pack) cannot be considered as new medicines.